SarcasticMatrix/SarcasticMatrix/README.md

 ## 🛠️ Projects
 > [!NOTE]
-> Currently, I am developing `hestonpy`,a Python library for:
+> Currently, I am developing `hestonpy`, a Python library for:
 > - Pricing options
 > - Hedging strategies
 > - Calibration of models (delta of course but also delta-vega)